axibase/atsd/rule-engine/filters.md

 ## Time Offset Filter

 If set to a positive value, the filter discards commands with a timestamp that deviates by more than specified `grace` interval from the current server time.
-This filter can be used to ignore delayed and out-of-order data.
+This filter can be used to ignore delayed and future data.

 ![](./images/filter-time.png)